vslatten/radix-example-workshop-1/docs/workshop.md

 ### 1.1.2.
 Getting started

 1. Fork repository to your home on github.
-Consider choosing an alternative name.
+Consider choosing an alternative name for the repository
+2. Clone your newly forked repository down to your developer laptop

 ### 1.1.3.
 Exploring the Echo app